seyit-tekce/Dev.Store/src/Dev.Store.Web/wwwroot/libs/url-parse/README.md

 - `slashes`: A boolean which indicates whether the `protocol` is followed by two forward slashes (`//`).
 - `auth`: Authentication information portion (e.g. `username:password`).
-- `username`: Username of Multikart authentication.
+- `username`: Username of basic authentication.
-- `password`: Password of Multikart authentication.
+- `password`: Password of basic authentication.
 - `host`: Host name with port number.
 The hostname might be invalid.
 - `hostname`: Host name without port number.
 This might be an invalid hostname.
 - `port`: Optional port number.